 Thais have no hard and fast rules about what to eat for dinner.
 Many Thais will simply have a light, healthy bowl of noodles.
 But for families, dinner is the main meal of the day, the one time they are all likely to come together, so the meal may be more elaborate, with dishes that take longer to prepare.

 For families or groups of friends, dinner never consists of a single dish.
 There is always a variety in the centre of the table for everyone to share – a fine way to bring everyone together.

 If you are ordering dinner for a group, we suggest you choose a balance of dishes: something that’s spicy balanced by something that’s not; a vegetable dish to balance a meat dish.
-You should also include in your order either a clear soup or a curry, or both.
-To help you choose, here are three sample Thai dinner “sets” for 3-5 people.
+You should also include in your order either a bowl of clear soup or a curry, or both.
+To help you choose, here are 3 sample Thai dinner 'sets' for 3–5 people.

 Set A: Satay Gai (chicken marinated in herbs and honey then grilled, served with peanut sauce); Pad Pak Ruam (mixed fried vegetables); and Tom Yam Goong (spicy-sour soup with prawns).